Evaluating approximations of the semidefinite cone with trace normalized distance: Introduction

-Bertsimas and Cory-Wright \cite{bertsimas2020} evaluated ${\cal DD}_n^*$ and ${\cal SDD}_n^*$ as approximations of the semidefinite cone by comparing lower bounds of the minimum eigenvalues of matrices from these two sets.
-Blekherman et al. \cite{blekherman2020} evaluated ${\cal S}^{n,k}$ as an approximation of the semidefinite cone by using an evaluation method called norm normalized distance.
-The norm normalized distance between a given approximation ${\cal S} \subseteq \mathbb{S}^n$ and ${\cal S}^n_+$ is the maximum distance from a matrix $X\in{\cal S}$ to ${\cal S}^n_+$, where the Frobenius norm of the matrix $X$ is assumed to be one.
-They obtained several upper bounds and lower bounds of the norm normalized distance between ${\cal S}^{n,k}$ and ${\cal S}^n_+$.
+{Fawzi \cite{doi:10.1287/moor.2020.1077} evaluated how polytopes can approximate a compact slice of the semidefinite cone by using a measure called extension complexity.} Bertsimas and Cory-Wright \cite{bertsimas2020} evaluated ${\cal DD}_n^*$ and ${\cal SDD}_n^*$ as approximations of the semidefinite cone by comparing the lower bounds on the minimum eigenvalues of matrices from these two sets.
+Blekherman et al. \cite{blekherman2020} evaluated ${\cal S}^{n,k}$, as an approximation of the semidefinite cone, by using an evaluation method called the norm normalized distance.
+The norm normalized distance between a given approximation ${\cal S} \subseteq \mathbb{S}^n$ and ${\cal S}^n_+$ is the {maximum Frobenius distance} from a matrix $X\in{\cal S}$ to ${\cal S}^n_+$, where the Frobenius norm of the matrix $X$ is assumed to be one.
+They obtained several upper bounds and lower bounds on the norm normalized distance between ${\cal S}^{n,k}$ and ${\cal S}^n_+$.

 In this paper, we first show that the norm normalized distance between a set ${\cal S}$ and ${\cal S}^n_+$ has the same value whenever ${\cal SDD}_n^* \subseteq {\cal S} \subseteq {\cal DD}_n^*$.
-This implies that the norm normalized distance is not a sufficient measure to evaluate these approximations.
-As a new measure to compensate for the weakness of that distance, we introduce a new distance, called trace normalized distance.
-We prove that the trace normalized distance between ${\cal DD}_n^*$ and ${\cal S}^n_+$ has a different value from the one between ${\cal SDD}_n^*$ and ${\cal S}^n_+$, and give the exact values of these distances.
+This implies that the norm normalized distance is not a sufficient measure to {differentiate these approximations}.
+As a new measure to compensate for the weakness of that distance, we introduce a new distance, called the trace normalized distance.
+We prove that the trace normalized distance between ${\cal DD}_n^*$ and ${\cal S}^n_+$ has a different value from the one between ${\cal SDD}_n^*$ and ${\cal S}^n_+$ and give the exact values of these distances.

 The organization of this paper is as follows.
 Section \ref{sec:1} introduces approximations of the semidefinite cone ${\cal S}^{n,k}$, ${\cal DD}_n^*$ and ${\cal SDD}_n^*$ and their inclusive relationship.
 In Section \ref{sec:a2}, the norm normalized distance proposed by Blekherman et al. \cite{blekherman2020} is used to evaluate ${\cal DD}_n^*$ and ${\cal SDD}_n^*$.
 In Section \ref{sec:2}, the trace normalized distance is proposed and used to evaluate ${\cal DD}_n^*$ and ${\cal SDD}_n^*$.
 We conclude our work in Section \ref{sec:3}.